Connaxio/espoir-validation-hat/README.md

-# espoir-validation-hat
+# Espoir Validation mikroShield

+A mikroBUS<sup>TM</sup> add-on board designed to help with the QC/QA process of Espoir.

-@code: contains the validation code for Espoir Devboard and the validation HAT
+@code: contains the validation code to validate proper fabrication of Espoir with the Validation mikroShield
-@pcb: contains the KiCad design files for the validation HAT pcb
+@pcb: contains the KiCad design files for the Espoir Validation mikroShield